ttslr/niy/examples/speech_commands_spectrogram/README.md

 To reduce the amount of computation, we limit the size of spectrogram to 128×128, so the model can be defined as follow:
 <div><img src="files/model.png" /></div>

-Run this model, you will get a test accuracy around 93% after 15 epochs
+Run this model, you will get a test accuracy around 93%(while train accuracy is 98%) after 15 epochs

 Reference